phoenixperry/cci-ual-pcomp/week02/Week02.md

 # Week 02 - Sensors, knobs, and Serial Data

+*Class will Start with a review and reading discussion - Archeologies of Haptics & The Design of Everyday Things*

 *Lecture - See slides Week02.pdf*
 ### Lab 00 - Leds in Serial and Parallel